 A great way to avoid the tourist hordes during this time is to venture to those lesser-visited areas of the country.
 There's an added bonus in that this is the last best chance to enjoy many of them before the sunny weather gives way to rain.
 The Osa Peninsula is a perfect example—this region, located on the southern Pacific Coast, is pleasantly remote and considered one of the most biologically diverse places on earth.
 For more on the Osa Peninsula, check out this Ultimate Guide.

 If you're in the capital during Easter festivities, be sure to visit the Metropolitan Cathedral in downtown San José.
 This neoclassical/baroque church dates to 1871, features a photo-worthy interior, and is a great spot to enjoy the Easter spirit.
 Know that celebrations can be sparse in the capital, as most locals have time off work and head for the beaches.
 If you want to find the best Easter parties in the country, you'll head to the coast, be it on the Pacific in Guanacaste and Puntarenas Province, or the Caribbean coast and the Afro-Caribbean surf village of Puerto Viejo.

 What to Do

-If you do make it down to Osa, make sure to book an excursion into Corcovado National Park.
-This protected area is deservedly famous for having both rugged coastline and virgin rainforest.
-Within these jungles, you'll find all kinds of exotic animals, including all four species of monkey that exist in Costa Rica, tapirs, and even jaguars.
-There are no roads in the park, and it's only accessible via multi-day hikes, so make sure you're in decent trekking shape.
-There aren't any of Costa Rica's famous four-star resorts within the park either, so prepare to rough it.
-There are ecolodges just outside the park's borders, too—here are some of our favorites.
+If you do make it down to Osa, book an excursion into Corcovado National Park.
+This protected area is famous for having both rugged coastline and virgin rainforest.
+Within these jungles, there are many exotic animals including four species of monkey, tapirs, and even jaguars.
+There are no roads in the park, and it's only accessible via day hikes and multi-day treks, so make sure you're in decent trekking shape.
+Regarding lodging, there are ecolodges just outside the park—here are some of our favorites.

 Events in April